marco-campos/ns1/README.md

 - Special defns of numbers
 - square root approximations
     - * Might be easy to just tack on.
+- A bunch of the integral divisors questions
 ## TODO

 ### Section 1: Arithmetic